danhtaihoang/hidden-variable/README.rst

 Reference
 ----------------------------
-Danh-Tai Hoang, Vipul Periwal, and Junghyo Jo, "Network Inference with Hidden Variables" (in preparation).
+Danh-Tai Hoang, Junghyo Jo and Vipul Periwal, "Network Inference with Hidden Variables" (in preparation).